 ESG measures will be a key element of the performance KPIs in the plan as of 2023.
 The intent is that strategic priorities in the ESG area, e.g., decarbonisation, are appropriately reflected in the long-term incentive of the Executive Board members.

-We refer to the table on the left for details on the Performance Share Plan.
+We refer to the table below for details on the Performance Share Plan.